CarlWebster/XenServer/README.md

 DESCRIPTION

     Creates a complete inventory of a XenServer 8.2 Pool using Microsoft Word, PDF, formatted text, HTML, and PowerShell.

     The script requires at least PowerShell version 4 but runs best in version 5.

     Word is NOT needed to run the script.
 This script outputs in Text and HTML.
     The default output format is HTML.

-    Creates an output file named Poolname.<fileextension> or PoolName.<fileextension>.
+    Creates an output file named Poolname.<fileextension>.

     Word and PDF documents include a Cover Page, Table of Contents, and Footer.
     Includes support for the following language versions of Microsoft Word: